 - Prick out, and thin out seedlings

-- Sow frost-tender vegetables (greenhouse melons and cucumbers, sweetcorn, French and runner beans, marrows, pumpkins, squashes and courgettes) for planting outdoors later in a heated propagator
+- Sow frost-tender vegetables like cucumbers, sweetcorn, French and runner beans, marrows, pumpkins, squashes and courgettes, for planting outdoors later in a heated propagator

 - Divide overgrown plants and put in new water plants

 - Towards the end of the month start feeding your fish

 - Feed grass if you live in the southern part of the UK with a lawn feed to help to encourage spring growth

 - Scarify patches of moss and remove weeds.
 If you have a large lawn that needs work, use a moss and weed killer and re-seed any bare patches.

 - Sow grass seed to make a new lawn if you can’t wait until autumn